ibm-cloud-docs/EventStreams/eventstreams085.md

 {: #plan_enterprise}

 The Enterprise plan is appropriate if data isolation, guaranteed performance, and increased retention are important considerations.
 The Enterprise plan offers exclusive access to a dedicated {{site.data.keyword.messagehub}} cluster.
 You can also provision an {{site.data.keyword.messagehub}} cluster in a geographically local but [single zone location (SZR)](/docs/services/EventStreams?topic=eventstreams-sla#sla_szr).

+## Lite plan
+{: #plan_lite}

+The Lite plan is appropriate if you require event ingest and distribution capabilities but do not require any additional benefits of the Enterprise plan.
+The Lite plan offers shared access to a multi-tenant {{site.data.keyword.messagehub}} cluster.

 ## Classic plan